Professional Reviews

 CyberGhost VPN Gaming Support

-CyberGhost VPN is really good for gaming, especially since it comes with dedicated gaming servers that are optimized to provide stable ping and connections.
-I used its UK gaming servers to play a few matches of Counter-Strike: Global Offensive on Steam, and I enjoyed a smooth experience — I had an average, stable ping of 90–92 ms, I didn’t experience lag while gaming, and my connections to the gaming server never dropped.
+CyberGhost VPN is really good for gaming, especially since it comes with dedicated gaming servers in Germany, France, the UK, and the US that are optimized to provide stable ping and connections.
+My US colleague used its US gaming servers to play a few matches of Counter-Strike: Global Offensive on Steam, and had an average, stable ping of 90–92 ms, no lag while gaming, and his connections to the gaming server never dropped.

-Also, since the VPN changes your IP address, it protects you from DDoS (Distributed Denial of Service) attacks, which can force you offline.
+Also, the VPN protects you from DDoS (Distributed Denial of Service) attacks that can force you offline by changing your IP address.
 What’s more, all of the provider’s servers come with anti-DDoS protection.
 So, even if a sore loser tries to DDoS you, it will unsuccessfully target CyberGhost VPN’s server instead — this way, your real IP address will be safe and the server you’re connected to won’t be forced offline.

 CyberGhost VPN Bypassing Censorship